Hreichgelt/Behind-the-E-Commerce/README.md

 ## DESCRIPTION

-a back end for my e-commerce website that uses the latest technologies
+A back end for my e-commerce website that uses the latest technologies

 # USAGE